HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ## Bias/Variance

-Check training/dev error and compare to optimal Bayes error: the lowest possible prediction error that can be achieved and is the same as irreducible error.
+Check training/dev error and compare to **optimal Bayes error**: the lowest possible prediction error that can be achieved and is the same as irreducible error [[Cross Validated: What is Bayes Error in machine learning?]][What is Bayes Error in machine learning?].

 ![bias_variance](images/bias_variance.png)